GeorgeGitHubbins/MScThesis-Extracting-InformalRules-from-Surveys/README.md

 ### Methodology
 The project involves the following steps:

-1. **Literature Review**: Reviewing existing literature on climate adaptation behavior and IG concepts.
+1. **Literature Review**: Reviewing existing literature on behavior analysis and IG concepts.
-2. **Dataset Exploration**: Exploring a longitudinal survey dataset on climate change adaptation behavior.
+2. **Dataset Exploration**: Exploring a survey dataset.
 3. **Data Analysis Strategies**: Evaluating different data analysis strategies to extract social structures.
 4. **Method Development**: Developing a method that aligns IG concepts with survey questions and responses.
 5. **Validation and Testing**: Applying the developed method to the survey dataset to validate its effectiveness.